-There is joke doing the rounds on social media that says thanks for the trial subscription to 2021 but I would rather cancel it.
-As the world reels from the second wave of Covid-19 and we are all locked down once again that is an understandable sentiment.
+There is a joke doing the rounds on social media that says thanks for the trial subscription to 2021 but I would rather cancel it.
+As the world reels from yet another wave of Covid-19 and we find ourselves locked down once again, that is an understandable sentiment.

 Can 2021 be as traumatic and unpredictable as 2020?
 How and when are we going to emerge from the dark clouds of the pandemic now we have vaccines to help us find a path out of the gloom?
-We asked a few people familiar to Insurance Investment Exchange readers what they think.
+We asked a few thought leaders familiar to IIE readers what they think.

 - What was the biggest shock in 2020’s year of the unexpected?

 CE The drop in GDP arising from the virus and the public health response to it was the most substantial in 300 years, and the fiscal response package was also – appropriately – the biggest the UK has ever seen.

 CK The 65% increase in markets after the March sell-off.

 DM How much disagreement there was between client and insurer on vital policy language.